cmvandrevala/more-than-equations/content/Computer Science/Labs/The Hofstadter G Sequence.md

 An integer sequence is a list of integers that follow some property or pattern.
 Mathematicians are interested in studying the properties of integer sequences because they are useful in a variety of fields including engineering, physics, cybersecurity, and data science.

-In this lab, we are going to write a function that calculates terms in the "Hofstadter G Sequence".
+In this lab, we are going to write a few functions that calculate terms in the "Hofstadter G Sequence".
 This is a sequence of integers given by the following relation:

 $$
 G(n) = n - G(G(n-1))